dynamsoft-docs/capture-vision-docs/parameters/reference/image-parameter/if-erase-text-zone.md

 # IfEraseTextZone

-Parameter IfEraseTextZone sets whether to erase the detected text zone.
-The detected text zone is the result of text detection process when enables TextDetectionMode.
+Parameter `IfEraseTextZone` sets whether to erase the detected text zone.
+The detected text zone is the result of text detection process when enables `TextDetectionMode`.
->- Do not erase text when a text recognition task is to be performed.

 ## Example